ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/new_corona_and_travel.md

 {{< figure src="/travel_divergence.png" caption="***Deviation in how much people leave home during the day in Aarhus, Ringsted and Ishøj***. *The vertical dashed line indicates July 28 where case numbers suddenly rose.*">}}

-Reversely, when we visualize the same metric for Silkeborg and Brøndby who are also in the top five of affected municipalities the opposite happens.
+Reversely, when we visualize the same metric for Silkeborg and Brøndby who are also in the top six of affected municipalities the opposite happens.
 Here, the number of people that spend time outside of their homes during the day appears to increase.

 {{< figure src="/travel_divergence_bad.png" caption="***Deviation in daily distance traveled for people in Brøndby and Silkeborg***.">}}